BitraBhavani/Reasoning/README.md

 <br>(c) 12:00 PM on Friday
 <br>(d) 1:00 AM on Friday

-**13. The number of minutes from 10o’ clock to now, is five times the number of minutes from now to 12 o’ clock.
+**13. The number of minutes from 10 o’ clock to now, is five times the number of minutes from now to 12 o’ clock.
 Find present time?**
 <br>(a) 11:40
 <br>(b) 10:24
 <br>(c) 10:16